• Home

 Not all companies provide a portable toilet, and while it is almost always an optional expense, we were very happy to have it with us.
 All campsites we visited had a couple of the non-flushing rustic toilets that are shared among the hikers, but having the little portable toilet was very nice.
 It was just more comfortable and clean to use this toilet and it was more convenient as it was located near our tent and only used by the two of us.
 The portable toilet has a bottom hole that opens when you pull on a lever and you can push on a button that pumps water through it, so that waste goes to the bottom portion of the toilet.

-While it doesn’t work as well as a flush toilet, it was certainly worth the extra expense for us as neither of us liked to use the more rustic toilets which were sometimes quite dirty.
+While it doesn’t work as well as a flush toilet, it was well worth the extra expense for us as neither of us liked to use the more rustic toilets which were sometimes quite dirty.
 Toilet paper was provided and the toilet was cleaned and emptied each day.

-Other Things about our Mount Kilimanjaro Hike
+Other Things About Our Mount Kilimanjaro Hike

 Each morning upon waking, after each morning hike, and before bed we were provided with two plastic tubs filled with hot water and a bar of soap for washing.
-This water was good to wash our hands, feet, and faces. and we also used these at least once to soak our feet.
+This water was good to wash our hands, feet, and faces, and we also used these at least once to soak our feet.
 However, it is very difficult to really wash your whole body with this water as you can’t really stand up fully in the tents and you have to watch that you don’t get your camping bags and belongings wet.
 But we had brought along these large bathing wipes used in hospitals for patients who can’t take showers and used these to clean our bodies every couple of days.

 Amani Afrika also provides oxygen tanks to each climbing group and while not normally necessary, it can help those who are struggling with altitude sickness on summit day and can be really useful in more emergent situations where someone is not getting enough oxygen.
 This oxygen was taken by one of our porters on summit day, and while we never needed it, we were very happy to know it was with us.